Alan Walters, ncas Patron: Teaching History through Paintings

 Robin comes from a background of industry practice, working as a freelance director and animator in the animation and VFX industry before moving into immersive technology as a creative director.
 Robin is also an advocate of maintaining wellbeing alongside creativity and regularly leads meditation workshops to help others facilitate their own practice.

-Right to left: Jon Dunleavy, Robin Fuller and Chris Mardell (ncas Chair)
+Left to Right: Jon Dunleavy, Robin Fuller and Chris Mardell (ncas Chair)

 Friends and Family.
 Richard Calvocoressi in conversation with Carl Rowe